-Believing that people should value a product like you do
+Believing that people should value a product as you do

-Boy, did I screw up when I first started.
+Boy, did I screw up when I first started?
 My brilliant plan was to just blast random people on Facebook and Twitter with links.
 I wasn’t exactly delivering a seamless, value-added experience for the consumer.
 It was more like, “Hey, I’m a guy.
-You buy a thing?
+Do you buy a thing?
 Buy now!”

 Not to slam Twitter search, because it can be useful, but I definitely just used it to approach people in this awkward and ineffective way.
 I would just search to see who is looking to make more money, and then I would just comment on their tweet like, “If you want to earn money, then click here.”